Other Names for this Disease

 See Disclaimer regarding information on this site.
 Some links on this page may take you to organizations outside of the National Institutes of Health.

 - Stargardt macular degeneration.
-Genetics Home Reference. http://ghr.nlm.nih.gov/condition/stargardt-macular-degeneration.
-Accessed February 25, 2011.
+Genetics Home Reference.
+November 2010; http://ghr.nlm.nih.gov/condition/stargardt-macular-degeneration.

 - The American Society of Gene & Cell Therapy provides information on the treatment of genetic eye diseases.

 - Genetics Home Reference (GHR) contains information on Stargardt disease.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - The National Eye Institute (NEI) was established by Congress in 1968 to protect and prolong the vision of the American people.
 Click on the link to view information on this topic.